The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups

 The proof of Theorem \ref{thm: Main theorem} uses Wise's notion of \emph{omnipotence}.
-For a malnormal family of infinite cyclic subgroups of elements $\langle\gamma_1\rangle,\ldots,\langle\gamma_n\rangle$ in a group $\Gamma$, omnipotence says that we may find a homomorphism $f$ from $\Gamma$ to a finite group in which we may control the orders $o(f(\gamma_i))$; in particular, we may ensure that the orders are all distinct (see Definition \ref{def: Omnipotence} for the exact statement).
-Wise observed that, if every hyperbolic group is residually finite, then every malnormal collection of infinite cyclic subgroups in every hyperbolic group is omnipotent.
+For an independent set of infinite-order elements $\{\gamma_1,\ldots,\gamma_n\}$ in a group $\Gamma$, omnipotence says that we may find a homomorphism $f$ from $\Gamma$ to a finite group in which we may control the orders $o(f(\gamma_i))$; in particular, we may ensure that the orders are all distinct (see Definition \ref{def: Omnipotence} for the exact statement).
+Wise observed that, if every hyperbolic group is residually finite, then every finite independent set of elements of infinite order in every hyperbolic group is omnipotent.

-In the appendix, Sisto proves the crucial technical Theorem \ref{thm: HHG theorem}, which gives the analogous statement for malnormal families of pseudo-Anosovs in mapping class groups.
-The proof builds on recent developments in the theory of Dehn fillings of hierarchically hyperbolic groups due to Behrstock--Hagen--Martin--Sisto \cite{behrstock_combinatorial_????}, Dahmani \cite{dahmani_normal_2018} and Dahmani--Hagen--Sisto \cite{dahmani_dehn_2021}.
+In the appendix, Sisto proves the crucial technical Theorem \ref{thm: HHG theorem}, which gives the analogous statement for independent sets of pseudo-Anosovs in finite-index subgroups of mapping class groups.
+The proof builds on recent developments in the theory of Dehn fillings of hierarchically hyperbolic groups due to Behrstock--Hagen--Martin--Sisto \cite{behrstock_combinatorial_2024}, Dahmani \cite{dahmani_normal_2018} and Dahmani--Hagen--Sisto \cite{dahmani_dehn_2021}.
 Although hierarchically hyperbolic groups are not mentioned in the statement of Theorem \ref{thm: HHG theorem}, it seems that the hierarchically hyperbolic framework developed in \cite{behrstock_hierarchically_2017} \emph{et seq.}\ is crucial for implementing the proof.

 With Theorem \ref{thm: HHG theorem} in hand, the remainder of the proof of Theorem \ref{thm: Main theorem} is a short algebraic argument.
 However, it admits a geometric interpretation, and we take the opportunity to outline the geometric version of the argument here.